 IF YOU CAN, PLEASE DONATE – THE NEED IS REAL

-I was in a shared room in the hospital after giving birth to Matteo and during my stay I was one of 6 moms who stayed in that room.
+I was in a shared room in the hospital after giving birth to my youngest and during my stay I was one of 6 moms who stayed in that room.
 I was the only one who had my baby with me.
 I felt so guilty and also so grateful that there were no complications with my little boy.
 The room was filled with sounds of breast-pumps; new mommies trying to get another drop out to give to their little baby that was laying in the Neonatal ICU.

 When I came home from hospital I decided I want to start expressing and because I have such a good supply of milk, I started expressing extra milk to donate.
 My eyes have really opened to how desperately the babies in the Neonatal ICU need it.